Series / Superhjaltejul

 - Limited Wardrobe: Uni Sax.
 She wears three identical suits, ties and shirts at the same time.
 This is also what her life philosophy is: she wants everyone to look exactly the same, with gray and boring clothes and the same haircut.

-- Also, Uni Sax.
-Which should speak for itself.
+- Uni Sax, which should speak for itself.

 - Minion with an F in Evil: Gjerta's nephew Flemming Flink, sent to Gjerta so he can learn to be evil.
 He doesn't seem to be getting it.
 His very first scene is walking into the Abandoned Warehouse (well, technically, captured warehouse) where the group of villains operate, and offering the Big Bad a caramel.